jbannick/hellokata-java/src/log4j2/simplelogger/README.md

 These Kata are for Log4J2's SimpleLogger class.

 SimpleLogger is "...the default logger that is used when no suitable logging implementation is available."
+Apache.

 It requires only the log4j-api-2.nn.nn.jar file, which is fully modularized.
 This enables apps using SimpleLogger, as opposed to the Log4J standard logger, to be made into a Custom Runtime Image.